 The Technicals – The technicals are the charts, the indicators, the trend lines, support and resistance; price action and how you read them.
 If there is one thing I have learned time and time again is that commonly accepted technical signals are ridiculously accurate.
 Why?
 Because they are generally accepted, a lot of people use them, so many that it becomes a kind of self-fulfilling prophecy.
 The charts say one thing, so people do what it says and then it happens.
 Learn the technicals, apply them to the fundamentals and you’ll begin to recognize the profitable entry and exit points.

-- Strategy – Strategy is extremely important because it gives a baseline for success.
+Strategy – Strategy is extremely important because it gives a baseline for success.
 A strategy is a systematic approach to solving a problem.
 The Oxford dictionary defines strategy as “a plan of action designed to achieve an overall goal”.
-The overall goal is to make money with forex; the strategy is the plan to achieve it.
-If things don’t go according to plan, you go back and find out what part of the plan broke down, fix it, and test it all over again.
+The overall goal is to make money with Forex; the strategy is the plan to achieve it.
+If things don’t go according to the plan, you go back and find out what part of the plan broke down, fix it, and test it all over again.
 A good strategy will include both the fundamental and technical analysis but also specific rules for when to enter and exit a trade.
 For example, certain traders make the following assumption: in an uptrend only take entry on stochastic bullish crossover when price is bouncing from a moving average.
 Consider the chart below.

-- Close the trade – The lesson that I learn repeatedly is that you do not make money until you close the deal.
+Close the trade – The lesson that I learn repeatedly is that you do not make money until you close the deal.
 Even if it means closing a bad trade at a loss, it is better to save a little than lose it all.
-This is especially true with profits.
-If profits are showing and they are enough to make you smile it is time to sell.
-You might make more if you hold, but you also might make less, or lose all the profits or worse, the entire trade.
+At the same time, you might want to keep a winning position open, giving the profits an opportunity to grow.

 Do it all again – If you are doing it right, you will find that your average win is greater than an average loss.
 Note that a winning strategy may need a revision once in a while, as there is no ultimate trading strategy.Trade now